-Expert Knowledge.
-A Life-time of Support, Through pregnancy, childbirth and beyond.
+Expert knowledge and a life-time of support through pregnancy, childbirth and beyond.

-As part of our philosophy of building healthy relationships and providing options in childbirth, you have the choice of seeing certified nurse midwives or physicians for your care.
-At your first prenatal appointment, you will be asked to select which group you would like to see throughout your pregnancy.
-While you may meet only one group during your pregnancy, each and every member of our team is involved in your care.
-We work collaboratively to ensure your safety and satisfaction as you prepare for the birth of your baby.
+Patient centered care and shared decision making is at the heart of our practice.
+When you choose Cooley Dickinson in pregnancy you have the choice of seeing certified nurse midwives or physicians for your care throughout your pregnancy.
+At your first prenatal appointment, you will be asked to select which group you would like to see.
+While you might exclusively meet providers from the group you choose, during your pregnancy our staff works as a team to ensure your safety and satisfaction as you prepare for the birth of your baby.

 Our staff of registered nurses and office professionals is available by phone every weekday between 8 AM and 5 PM to speak with you if you have questions or a problem that cannot wait until your next office visit.
 At all other times, providers are on call to address urgent matters.

 Please follow us on Facebook at Midwives at Cooley Dickinson to learn more about our wonderful team.